bojunliu0818/ts-dart-public/README.md

 torch >= 1.13.1
 tqdm >= 4.66.1
 ```
-The required dependencies of above python packages will be automatically installed by following the instructions provided below
+The required dependencies of above python packages will be automatically installed by following the installation instructions provided below

 ## Installation from sources